cpjobling/eg-151-microcontrollers/eg-151-assessment-2021-2022.md

 EG-151 Microcontrollers is a 10-credit module running in the first semester.
 It introduces the structure and operation of a basic 8-bit microcontroller.
 It is intended to give you a grounding in the use of microcontrollers by taking you from some simple C-language programmes to a mini-project which addresses a real engineering task.
 Assessment is by means of laboratory exercises recording in a lab diary, a class test, and a mini-project.

-This document is also available in [PDF form](eg-151-assessment-2020-2021.pdf).
+This document is also available in [PDF form](https://github.com/cpjobling/eg-151-microcontrollers/blob/master/eg-151-assessment-2021-2022.pdf).

 ## Module Aims

-EG-151 aims to introduce you to the fundamentals of microcontroller structure and operation and to help you to develop skills in low-level programming language and laboratory work.
-There will be an introduction to programming in the embedded C-language and an appreciation of low-level programming with assembly code.
+EG-151 aims to introduce you to laboratory work in Electronic and Electrical Engineering, the fundamentals of microcontroller structure and operation and to help you to develop skills in low-level programming language and project work.
+There will be a lab introduction, an introduction to programming in the embedded C-language, an appreciation of low-level programming with assembly code, and opportunities to apply what you have learned to a simple microcontroller-driven instrumentation project.

 ## Covid-19 Statement

-As the University continues to respond to the developing Covid-19 pandemic module information may be subject to change to ensure students receive the best learning experience possible.
+As the University continues to respond to the ongoing Covid-19 pandemic module information may be subject to change to ensure students receive the best learning experience possible.
 We will make every effort to engage with students where changes are necessary and any changes will be communicated to students, as soon as possible.
-Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Delivery of both teaching and assessment will be blended including live and self-directed activities which can be accessed on-campus and online if necessary.

 ## Summary of assessment

-Module assessment components: Laboratory Introduction (5%) + Laboratory work (20%) + Class test (40%) + Mini-project (35%)
+Module assessment components: Laboratory Introduction (15%) + Laboratory work (20%) + Class test (30%) + Mini-project (35%)

 ## Access to the Digital Learning Platform

-Access to course resources, on-demand activities, timetabled classes, formative quizzes, discussions and full instructions for the practical exercises for each component are provided in the **[Course Content](https://canvas.swansea.ac.uk/courses/15930/modules) (Modules)** section of the Canvas site for **[2021_EG-151 Microcontrollers](https://canvas.swansea.ac.uk/courses/15930)**.
+Access to course resources, on-demand activities, timetabled classes, formative quizzes, discussions and full instructions for the practical exercises for each component are provided in the **[Course Content](https://canvas.swansea.ac.uk/courses/25259/modules) (Modules)** section of the Canvas site for **[2122_EG-151 Microcontrollers](https://canvas.swansea.ac.uk/courses/25259)**.
 Practice test questions will be made available in the **Assessment and Feedback** section of the Canvas site.

 ---

 ## Module Delivery Method

 EG-151 will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus should circumstances require this.

 ### Laboratory Introduction

-Laboratory sessions during the first two weeks of term will be used for a laboratory introduction exercise.
+Laboratory sessions during the first three weeks of term will be used for a laboratory introduction exercise.
 The laboratory introduction is COMPULSORY and must be passed if a student is to work in the laboratory.
 Components of the laboratory introduction are as follows:

 * Health and safety and safe working during the COVID pandemic
 * Breadboard construction exercise

-The following compulsory activities may need to be deferred until Semester 2

-* Circuit Simulation using National Instruments Multisim
+* Circuit simulation exercise using National Instruments Multisim
 * Soldering exercise

-Each component will be assessed individually on a pass-fail basis, and the laboratory introduction is worth 5% of the whole module.

 ### On-demand learning activities